IntersectMBO/cardano-db-sync/doc/schema.md

 ### `epoch_stake`

 A table containing the epoch stake distribution for each epoch.
+This is inserted incrementally in the first blocks of the epoch.
+The stake distribution is extracted from the `set` snapshot of the ledger.
+See Shelley specs Sec.
+11.2 for more details.

 * Primary Id: `id`